justinfromhkg/2600_COMP2090_GRP108_TASK1/README.md

 # Task 2
-# Task 2 — Self-Study: Heap & Heap Sort
+# Self-Study: Heap & Heap Sort

 A self-study report and implementation of the **Heap** data structure and **Heap Sort** algorithm in Python, as part of the COMP2090SEF Course Project (2026 Spring).